 My post on Why Nobody Can Copy Apple has become one of the most read posts I’ve ever written (thanks @gruber).
-Many commenters are asking me “Can you describe more what the behaviors are that are different when building for business vs. consumers?”
+Commenters are asking me “Can you describe more what the behaviors are that are different when building for business vs. consumers?”
 There are many, but central is the sales motion: the approach and process an organization uses to sell product.
 The sales motion for businesses is diametrically different than the sales motion for consumers.

 One of my favorite truisms is